Roads are significantly more expensive to build and maintain than other options.

 Part 6 describes how unsafe speeding should be prevented not with speed limits, but with road design.

-Part 7 shows how car-dependent infrastructure is a net drain on city finances and is subsidized by denser, poorer neighborhoods.
+Part 7 shows how car-dependent suburbs are a net drain on city finances and are subsidized by denser, poorer neighborhoods.

 This video from Strong Towns quickly summarizes the problems of suburbia and how you can start helping to fix the problem.